Error-331/code_tests/docs/bible/links.md

 Remembering the Widow - February 18 (help downtrodden and neglected, comfort and assist the afflicted);

 Senseless Washing - February 19 (faith, humility, obedience);

+The New Kingdom - February 20 (resist the sin, resist the source of evil, stand firm in the faith, discern between God's voice and the enemy's lies);